otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 ## File Processing

-File processing in C# is the process of reading from or writing to files on a computer's file system.
-This can be done using the classes and methods in the System.IO namespace, which provides various classes for working with files, directories and other types of I/O (input/output) operations.
+File processing is the process of reading from or writing to files on a computer's file system.
+It can be done using the classes and methods in the System.IO namespace, which provides various classes for working with files, directories and other types of I/O (input/output) operations.

-For example, the `File` class provides methods for creating, copying, moving, and deleting files, while the `StreamReader` and `StreamWriter` classes provide methods for reading from and writing to text files, respectively.
+For example, the `File` class provides methods for creating, copying, moving, and deleting files.
+In contrast, the `StreamReader` and `StreamWriter` classes provide methods for reading from and writing to text files, respectively.

 Here is an example of how to use the `File` class to read the contents of a text file: